Interpretable sensitivity analysis for the Baron-Kenny approach to mediation with unmeasured confounding: Sensitivity analysis for the Baron--Kenny approach with a single unmeasured confounder

 and the worst $t$ statistic is less than $0$.
 Analogously, to answer question (Q2), we need to find the minimal $\rho\geq 0$ such that \eqref{eq::upper-bound-rho} holds and the worst $t$ statistic is less than the $1-\alpha/2$ upper quantile of a standard normal random variable.
 For simplicity of description, we will focus on the threshold $1.96$ for $\alpha=0.05$.
-First, we obtain the minimum $t$ statistic under the constraint \eqref{eq::upper-bound-rho}.
-Then, we conduct the grid search to gradually increase $\rho$, and find the critical values of $\rho$ for the confidence interval and point estimate such that the $t$ statistic hits $1.96$ and $0$, respectively.
+We have discussed how to obtain the minimum $t$ statistic under the constraint \eqref{eq::upper-bound-rho} in Section \ref{subsubsec::bound-r}.
+Here, we conduct the grid search to gradually increase $\rho$, and find the critical values of $\rho$ for the confidence interval and point estimate such that the $t$ statistic hits $1.96$ and $0$, respectively.
 We call the critical values the ``robustness values for mediation'' or simply the ``robustness values'' following \citet{cinelli2020making}.
-Conceptually, this is an optimization problem with respect to variables $R_u$.
-Moreover, we can transform the problem such that it involves fewer free parameters, which helps to improve the computational efficiency.
-We will provide further discussion regarding computing the robustness values in Section \ref{sec::extensions-vector-u} later.

 However, reporting the robustness values can be an overly conservative strategy when the $R$ parameters in \eqref{eq::upper-bound-rho} are not comparable in magnitude.
-If this kind of conservativeness is not desired in specific applications, then we recommend going back to the strategy in Section \ref{sec::reportingseries}.
-Therefore, we view the choice between the strategies in Sections \ref{sec::reportingseries} and \ref{sec::rvalues} as a trade-off between simplicity and conservativeness.
+If this kind of conservativeness is not desired in specific applications, then we recommend going back to the strategy in Section \ref{subsubsec::bound-r} or even going back to the strategy of reporting a series of estimates at the cost of specifying the sensitivity parameters.